 The student must submit a written complaint within 60 days of the incident (e.g., rendering of the final grade) to the chairperson, director, or coordinator.
 The written complaint must include supporting documents and must clearly state a resolution within the authority of the department (e.g., changing a grade from D to C).
 The chairperson, director, or coordinator will convene the departmental FSRC and distribute the written complaint, along with any supporting documents, to its members and to the faculty member involved in the grievance.
-At this point, the faculty member must submit a written response with any supporting documentation.
-The faculty documents are then forwarded to the departmental FSRC.
+At this point, the faculty member must submit a written response with any supporting documental FSRC.